sjbennett123/polarlarp/content/monster_manual/homegrown/bloody_fist_honor_guard.md

 damage: 20 Magic
 search: ROB THE PLAYERS!!!
 You search bodies for magic items and unique items that will be used later against the PCs.
 killing_blow: Yes Raise dead on the ones who die during an encounter) to incite fear.
+abilities:
+  - Slay/Parry x4 Mighty Slay (Racial, no Parry), Healing Arts, First Aid, Read and Write, Read Magic, Can destroy non-reinforced or magically locked doors on a 5 Count (1 I Shatter This Door....)
 ---

-**Abilities**: Slay/Parry x4 Mighty Slay (Racial, no Parry), Healing Arts, First Aid, Read and Write, Read Magic, Can destroy non-reinforced or magically locked doors on a 5 Count (1 I Shatter This Door....)

-**Motivations**: